 I have published thirteen books in all– three memoirs, three novels, a collection of short stories, and six young adult books, four of them published under a pseudonym.
 My work is also contained in five anthologies.
 Information of all kinds–excerpts, reviews, “deleted scenes” and other stuff–relating to each of the titles is available by clicking on the photos of the book jackets below.
 (With the exception of the pseudonymed young adult novels, about which We Shall Speak No More.)
-I also publish a lot of nonfiction, most recently in the New York Times and Salon, which you can read on a separate page here.
+I also publish a lot of nonfiction, most of it in the New York Time, which you can read on a separate page here.

-My next published book will be the second of the young adult series, Falcon Quinn, coming in May of 2011.
+I have published two books in the Falcon Quinn series.
 The Falcon Quinn project has its own web site, falconquinn.com.
 The cover was done by legendary illustrator Brandon Dorman (of GOOSEBUMPS fame).
 On the cover here can see Falcon, a young man who has been sent to the Academy for Monsters, in order to learn how to imitate a human being and thus survive in the world.
 And raising the fundamental question: Is it better to imitate something you’re not, in order to survive?
 Or to embrace your true self, if your true self is a monster?
 Falcon, our hero, is turning into something–but we don’t know what.
 You’ll also see the tangled tentacles of the Academy’s Vice Principal, Mr. Hake,who is, at least part of the time, the TERRIBLE KRACKEN.
 Also, Falcon’s friend Pearl, a very small CHUPAKABRA (“I am– the famous goatsucker of Peru!
 We shall be friends!”)
 Anyway, the Falcon Quinn stuff will come to dominate my creative life in the next few years, and this is the first taste.
 More on the way, when we go live with Falconquinn.com!

 In book two, FALCON QUINN AND THE CRIMSON VAPOR, our hero continues to struggle with the question of his identity.
 What does it mean to be the thing he is?
 With a father who is a monster and a mother who is the queen of the monster-slayers, with whom should Falcon’s allegiances lie?
 And what of Megan Crofton, last seen at the end of Book I, hopelessly trapped in a windmill on the Island of Guardians?
 With the help of his friends Johnny Frankenstein, Max the Sasquatch, and Pearl the Chupakabra– as well as a new cast of Young Guardians– Falcon continues to find his way.